Summer 2020 Naomi Prawer Kadar Fellowship

 What is the Naomi Prawer Kadar Fellowship?

-The Naomi Prawer Kadar Fellowship includes the participation in the Naomi Prawer Kadar International Yiddish Summer Program at Tel Aviv University in the summer of 2017, followed by a trip to Poland — “Exploring Yiddishland”— led by a Columbia faculty member.
-The fellowship includes a travel grant, tuition for an intensive four-week-long for-credit Yiddish language and literature course (80 hours), and housing at Tel Aviv University, a food stipend, as well as week-long travel and accommodation in Poland.
-All the other expenses are the responsibility of the student.
-More information about the Naomi Prawer Kadar International Yiddish Summer Program is available here.
+The Naomi Prawer Kadar Fellowship is an excellent opportunity to enhance your Yiddish studies at Columbia through a Yiddish Study Abroad Program.
+The Naomi Fellowship includes the participation in the Naomi Prawer Kadar International Yiddish Summer Program at Tel Aviv University in the summer of 2020 and in the “Exploring Yiddishland” study trip to Poland, led by a Columbia faculty member.
+The fellowship includes a travel grant, tuition for an intensive four-week-long for-credit Yiddish language and literature course (80 hours), and housing at Tel Aviv University, a food stipend, as well as week-long travel, accommodation, and study in Poland.

 UN1101-UN1102 Elementary Yiddish I and II

 Please note Yiddish literature classes (in translation) and Yiddish for Academic Purposes cannot be counted as part of the required 4 points.